 Members of course still use the discussion forum, and each time they post to the forum, a notification is sent out.
 For these they can reply by email, without even logging into the Commons.
 (See “Reply by Email.”)
 Members can use BP Docs to collaborate on projects, and similarly, when a major edit occurs, members are notified by email.

-It’s a terrific pedagogical model, and one that is being used on the Commons to teach courses: students join a group with their classmates.
+This pedagogical model is often used on the Commons to teach courses: students join a group with their classmates.
 The group has a private site attached to it, and they are automatically added as users to the site.
 They do their assignments as blog posts.
 Whenever a student publishes a post, an excerpt automatically shows up on the group’s activity stream, and each group member is notified by email (depending upon their notification settings), that one of their peers has posted some content.
 If the content is a site post, they can click on the link, read the rest of the post, and comment.
 If the content is a forum post, they can read it in its entirety, and reply by email, from the comfort of their inbox.